devdicated/exekutor/README.md

 #### Queues

+The queues this worker should perform jobs out of.

 ```yaml
 exekutor:
   queues: ["queues", "to", "watch"]
 ```

-The queues this worker should perform jobs out of.

 #### Json serializer

+The JSON serializer to use for deserializing jobs by this worker.

 ```yaml
 exekutor:
   json_serializer: "Oj"
 ```

-The JSON serializer to use for deserializing jobs by this worker.

 #### Set db connection name

+Whether to set the application name of the DB connections for this worker.

 ```yaml
 exekutor:
   set_db_connection_name: true
 ```

-Whether to set the application name of the DB connections for this worker.

 #### Enable listener

+Whether to enable the listener for this worker.

 ```yaml
 exekutor:
   enable_listener: true
 ```

-Whether to enable the listener for this worker.

 #### Polling interval / jitter

+The polling interval and jitter for this worker.

 ```yaml
 exekutor: